Chart Color Schemes

 Palm Beach lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Palm Beach's population was approximately 18,270 as of November 2025.
-This figure reflects an increase of 1,921 people since the 2021 Census, which reported a population of 16,349.
-The change is inferred from ABS data showing an estimated resident population of 18,151 in June 2024 and an additional 640 validated new addresses since the Census date.
+Palm Beach's population was around 18,270 as of November 2025.
+This reflects an increase of 1,921 people from the 2021 Census figure of 16,349.
+The change is inferred from the estimated resident population of 18,151 in June 2024 and an additional 640 validated new addresses since the Census date.
 This results in a population density ratio of 2,886 persons per square kilometer, placing Palm Beach in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate of 11.7% since the 2021 census exceeded the non-metro area average of 8.8%.
-Overseas migration contributed approximately 47.6% of overall population gains during recent periods, though all drivers including natural growth and interstate migration were positive factors.
+The area's 11.7% growth since the 2021 census exceeded both the non-metro area average (8.8%) and the national average.
+Overseas migration contributed approximately 47.6% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-These state projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population dynamics anticipate a significant increase in the top quartile of non-metropolitan areas nationally, with Palm Beach expected to increase by 5,479 persons to 2041 based on latest numbers, representing a total increase of 29.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings from the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Based on the latest annual ERP population numbers, a significant population increase in the top quartile of non-metropolitan areas nationally is forecast, with Palm Beach expected to increase by 5,479 persons by 2041, reflecting an overall increase of 29.3% over the 17-year period.

 Frequently Asked Questions - Population